NUPulmonary/Doublehit_Human_scRNA_Analysis/README.md

 ## Results

-This workflow includes [data integration](code/HPVMMR_integration_analysis.R) and [pseudo bulk analysis](code/Pesudo_bulkRNA_analysis.R) to guide the readers step by step for our analysis workflow.
-The following only highlights some of the key findings:
+This workflow included [data integration](code/HPVMMR_integration_analysis.R) and [pseudo bulk analysis](code/Pesudo_bulkRNA_analysis.R) R code to guide the readers step by step for our analysis workflow.
+The following only highlighted some of the key findings:

-The general workflow of our analysis is:
+The general workflow of our analysis was:
 ![](resources/flowchart1.png)

-The total number samples is 52 and after QC control, the number of samples after filtering is 38:
+The total number samples was 52 and after QC control, the number of samples was 38:
 ![](resources/Initial_filtering.png)

 We have a wide range of age from 17 to 88 years old and balanced among studies:
 ![](resources/Agedistribution.png)

-We use standard Seurat [SCTtransform](https://satijalab.org/seurat/v3.1/integration.html) pipeline to perform integration.
-After integration, we perform unbiased clustering on AM, it generated 9 clusters:
+We used standard Seurat [SCTtransform](https://satijalab.org/seurat/v3.1/integration.html) pipeline to perform integration.
+After integration, we performed unbiased clustering on AM and generated 9 clusters:

 ```
 AM.integrated <- FindNeighbors(AM.integrated, reduction = "pca", dims = 1:30, nn.eps = 0.5)